crowdAI/train-schedule-optimisation-challenge-starter-kit/documentation/input_data_model.md

 | id                                                        | text                      | unique identifier for the resource.
 This is referenced in the _resource_occupations_    |
 | release_time (freigabezeit)                               | ISO duration              | describes how much time must pass between release of a resource by one train and the following occupation by the next train.
 See [Business Rules](documentation/business_rules.md) for details.  |
 |  following_allowed (zugfolgeErlaubt)                      | bool                      | flag whether the resource is of _following_ type (true) or of _blocking_ type (false). <br> As mentioned, __all resources in all the provided problem instances have this field set to__ _false_|

+### parameters
+Can be used to set global or solver-specific guidelines for the instance.
+Do not change these, as it would change the hash of the instance.